-‘The Young And The Restless’ Spoilers Surprise: Kyle Confides In Mariah
+'The Young And The Restless' Spoilers Surprise: Kyle Confides In Mariah

 Surprising new The Young and the Restless spoilers tease that Kyle confides in Mariah.
 These two have long been friends, and recently, Kyle hired Mariah to take over Summer's old job, so it's not surprising that they discuss what's going on.
 Y&R head writer and co-executive producer Josh Griffith recently dished the upcoming storyline to Soap Opera Digest.

-After hearing Theo’s (Tyler Johnson) bombshell news, Kyle (Michael Mealor) told Summer (Hunter King) about his affair with a married woman named Tara.
+After hearing Theo's (Tyler Johnson) bombshell news, Kyle (Michael Mealor) told Summer (Hunter King) about his affair with a married woman named Tara.
 He even mentioned that her husband is a powerful business mogul named Ashland Locke.
-However, he stopped short of telling her that he may be the father of a three-year-old little boy.
+However, he stopped short of telling her that he may be the father of a 3-year-old little boy.

-Summer felt the whole thing was a nonstory, even with Sally (Courtney Hope) knowing the details, but she didn’t know about the child.
-Because he feels guilty, Kyle ends up telling the whole sordid affair to Mariah (Camryn Grimes).
+Summer felt the whole thing was a nonstory, even with Sally (Courtney Hope) knowing the details, but she didn't know about the child.
+Because he feels guilty, Kyle ends up revealing the whole sordid affair to Mariah (Camryn Grimes).

 "Kyle is overwhelmed with guilt from keeping this secret from Summer.
 This leads him to confess to Mariah.
 Kyle knows he can trust her and won't run the risk of being judged by opening up to Jack," previewed Griffith.